 - be aware of current digital and computational techniques used in design analysis.

-- gain an appreciation for design using timber
+- design using timber

 This module is run in conjunction with the Department of Architecture.
 CUED students who elect to do this module will work together one full afternoon per week with final year students from the Department of Architecture.
 The module involves an architectural engineering design exercise, with students working in mixed groups of architects and engineers.

 The course focuses on energy-efficient building designs.
 It also considers structural design -- specifically timber.